JoshuaJFHolloway/TicTacToe-React/README.md

 As always I will endeavour to keep components strictly adhering to the SRP and extract logic wherever possible.
 This is always easier with ReactJs's component structured nature, and a big reason why I like it so much.
-Anyway, after drawing out the page I decided on a provisional 12 components.
+Anyway, after drawing out the page I decided on a provisional 13 components.
 I am sure that I'll need more when extracting logic for the winning conditions etc. But for the time this is what I will be doing.

+App
-Wrapper
+Wrapper (child of app)
-Header
+Header (child of wrapper)
-Grid container
-x 9 button components (child of grid container)
+Grid container (child of wrapper) x 9 button components (child of grid container)

-The

 ## Authors